Polymer/old-docs-site/articles/unit-testing-elements.md

 **Note:** While not covered in this guide, the `wct` tool has Gulp and Grunt integration as well as support for testing both local and remote browsers.
 For detailed information on how to use these features, see the `wct` [documentation](https://github.com/Polymer/web-component-tester).

+## Additional Mocha helpers

+Mocha supports some useful, but less well-known [helpers](https://github.com/mochajs/mocha/blob/master/lib/interfaces/tdd.js) which we've found incredibly useful when writing tests for Polymer elements.
+These include:

+* `test.skip` - skip a pending test case
+* `suite.skip` - skip a pending test suite
+* `test.only` - an exclusive test case
+* `suite.only` - an exclusive test suite
+* `suiteSetup` and `suiteTeardown`

 ## Conclusion

 **Go forth and write tests!** They can be simple and powerful.